dotnet/interactive/.github/ISSUE_TEMPLATE/question.md

 <!--
 There are a few of ways to find this out:
 * In a notebook, run the `#!about` magic command.
 * At the command line, run `dotnet interactive --version`.
+Non-VS Code only.
 -->

 ### Question